1301yashraj/DSA_Day_To_Day/Graphs/KAHN.md

 we remove 0 than we remove 1 and now we cant remove any thus we got its not a DAG [Kahn's Algorithm](./KahnsAlgorithm.java)

+## Bipartite Graph

+Bipartiteness is a property of a graph where we can divide the graph in two sets where every edge goes accross sets and not within set.
+To acheive or check this we color the nodes red-blue-red-blue alternatively if 2 red or 2 blues are adacent to each other than we can see that its not bipertite, also its possible to not be bipertite only when there is a cycle and that to when the cycle is of odd length ie., if a graph has an even-length cycle, it's bipartite(I have checked this by making a graph and alternating colors between its nodes).